2009 British motorcycle Grand Prix: MotoGP race report

 On lap twenty-three, Dovizioso has a +12.571 seconds back to de Puniet.
 Edwards has passed de Angelis for fourth right now and is only +1.284 seconds adrift of third place Pedrosa by now.
 De Angelis' gap back to Toseland is +5.051 seconds.
 Seventh place Melandri has entered the pits, as well as Capirossi to change bikes.
 Rossi is now only +2.096 seconds behind tenth place Kallio.
 At Hollywood, Edwards passes a now struggling Pedrosa and moves up third.
 Not far behind is de Angelis, who also manages to overtake the Spaniard at the entrance of Starkey's Bridge around the outside, him almost losing his bike as he has a moment.
 Vermeulen has also entered the pits to swap bikes.

 Lap twenty-four and Dovizios is still out in front, taking the gamble by staying out and going slowly to avoid falling like his rivals Rossi and Lorenzo have done.
 Kallio has entered the pits to swap bikes The top six is now as follows: Dovizioso, de Puniet, Edwards, de Angelis, Pedrosa and Toseland.
 As Kallio rejoins, Melandri passes him as well and is now ninth.

 On lap twenty-five, Edwards is now rapidly closing up on de Puniet and is taking de Angelis with him.
 Pedrosa is now being hounded by Niccolò Canepa's Pramac Racing Ducati for seventh.
 Rossi meanwhile is ahead of the Spaniard in sixth thanks to the riders in front all pitting for wet weather tyres.
 At The Esses, de Puniet also loses the rear of his bike but manages to catch it just in time.

 Lap twenty-six and Dovizioso's gap to de Puniet is +7.811 seconds.
 This decreases to +7.288 seconds in sector one, decreasing again in sector two to +5.654 seconds.
 Edwards has now closed up even more on de Puniet as the gap Dovizioso has to the Frenchman drops again in sector three to +4.409 seconds.

 On lap twenty-seven, Dovizioso's gap to de Puniet is now +4.011 seconds.
 Edwards' gap to de Angelis is +1.261 seconds and Toseland's gap to Rossi is +4.332 seconds.
 Edwards has quickly caught de Puniet and is right up on his rear at Coppice.
 Dovizioso's gap back to de Puniet has decreased to +3.477 seconds in sector one, then to +2.609 seconds in sector two.
-In sector thee, the gap shrinks even further to +1.464 seconds.
+In sector three, the gap shrinks even further to +1.464 seconds.
 De Puniet has a look back to see where Edwards is exiting the Melbourne Hairpin.